Jones–Shafroth Act: Citizenship

 All persons born in Puerto Rico on or after April 11, 1899, and prior to January 13, 1941, subject to the jurisdiction of the United States, residing on January 13, 1941, in Puerto Rico or another territory over which the United States exercises rights of sovereignty and not citizens of the United States under any other Act, are declared to be citizens of the United States as of January 13, 1941.
 All persons born in Puerto Rico on or after January 13, 1941, and subject to the jurisdiction of the United States, are citizens of the United States at birth.

 (June 27, 1952, ch.
 477, title III, ch.
 1, §302, 66 Stat.
 236.)The Act abolished racial restrictions found in United States immigration and naturalization statutes going back to the Naturalization Act of 1790.
 The 1952 Act retained a quota system for nationalities and regions.
 Eventually, the Act established a preference system that determined which ethnic groups were desirable immigrants and placed great importance on labor qualifications.
 The Act defined three types of immigrants: immigrants with special skills or who had relatives of U.S. citizens, who were exempt from quotas and who were to be admitted without restrictions; average immigrants whose numbers were not supposed to exceed 270,000 per year; and refugees.

 It expanded the definition of the "United States" for nationality purposes, which already included Puerto Rico and the Virgin Islands, to add Guam.
 Persons born in these territories on or after December 24, 1952, acquire U.S. citizenship at birth on the same terms as persons born in other parts of the United States.

 Residents of the island were granted United States citizenship and allowed to reject it voluntarily within six months of the act being established.
 Of the almost 1.2 million residents on the island, only 288 rejected it.

+Presently, Puerto Rico lacks voting representation in Congress, and residents of the island aren't qualified to participate in general elections but can only vote in primaries.
+Puerto Ricans residing on the U.S. mainland, however, have the option to register and vote in their respective states.

 Legislators

 The Act created a bicameral local legislature composed of a Senate with 19 members and a House of Representatives with 39 members.
 The legislature was to be elected by universal male suffrage for a term of four years.
-Bills passed by the legislature could be vetoed by the governor, but his veto could be overridden by a two-thirds vote, in which case the President of the United States would make the final decision.
+Bills passed by the legislature could be vetoed by the Governor, but his veto could be overridden by a two-thirds vote, in which case the President of the United States would make the final decision.

 Matters relating to franchises and concessions were vested in a Public Service Commission, consisting of the heads of the executive departments, the auditor, and two elected commissioners.
-A Resident Commissioner representing Puerto Rico as a non-voting delegate of the U.S. House of Representatives was elected by popular vote to a four-year term.
+A Resident Commissioner representing Puerto Rico as a non-voting delegate to the U.S. House of Representatives was elected by popular vote to a four-year term.